Are there any benefits or training effect if you death grip a treadmill while “walking” 5 mph at 15 percent incline?

 • Interval training would mean jacking the treadmill up to 5 mph for maybe 20, 30 or 45 seconds, at 15 percent incline, and jogging (no need to force a walk) this speed – WITHOUT HOLDING ON.

-• After this brief burst (it may even be a minute or two full minutes, depending on your fitness), knock the speed down to a recovery-interval pace, such as 1.5 to 2 mph, while keeping the 15 percent incline.
+• After this brief burst (it may even be a minute or two full minutes, depending on your fitness), knock the speed down to a recovery-interval pace, perhaps 1 to 1.5 mph, while keeping the 15 percent incline.

 • Or, you can also lower the incline if you want the recovery pace to be a little faster.